A Republican-backed Senate report shows Trump and his backers are Russian dupes

 The section of the report on this Russian influence operation contains numerous references to stories by conservative journalist John Solomon, published in The Hill, which promoted unfounded accusations about Biden’s actions in Ukraine.
 But many of these passages are redacted.
 One Solomon article mentioned in the report cited Lutsenko’s claim that he had “opened a probe into alleged attempts by Ukrainians to interfere in the 2016 U.S. presidential election.”
 And the committee report notes that Kilimnik, using a false persona, retweeted this piece. (“Kilimnik repeatedly tweeted information related to the Bidens and Ukraine, much of which originated from Solomon,” the report says.)
 Moreover, the report reveals that Kilimnik had reached out to Lutsenko “in an apparent effort to propose that Lutsenko pursue political office with the assistance of Kilimnik and others.”
 So Kilimink—a Russian intelligence officer and Manafort crony—offered to back a Ukrainian politician who could mount an investigation that would shift the focus from Russia to Ukraine.

 Perhaps a coup de grace for the Russian operation came on July 25, 2017.
-That day, Trump tweeted, “Ukrainian efforts to sabotage Trump campaign – ‘quietly working to boost Clinton.’
+That day, Trump tweeted: “Ukrainian efforts to sabotage Trump campaign – ‘quietly working to boost Clinton.’
 So where is the investigation A.G. @seanhannity.”
 The committee report does not refer to this tweet.
 (It may have been just too embarrassing for the Republican members.)
 Here was the US president promoting Kremlin disinformation that Kilimnik had helped to spread.
 Mission accomplished.

 Because of the redactions, a definitive reading of the committee’s account of this successful Russian influence campaign is not possible.
 The public cannot tell exactly what Deripaska did.
 The role of Solomon’s work cannot be fully evaluated.
 Yet the top lines of this Republican-okayed report are stark: Russia intervened in the 2016 election to help Trump, Ukraine did not interfere to aid Clinton, and Trump and others who have pushed the Ukraine tale have been boosting Kremlin propaganda designed to confuse and to cover up Putin’s attack on the United States.
 The committee wouldn’t say the obvious, but the verdict is undeniable: Trump and his crew are dupes for Putin.